Inflect logo

 Market Access, Business & Tax Climate

 Tax Advantage For Data Centers: Designated economic zones provide regulatory relief and specific tax concessions for digital infrastructure.
-These benefits lower operational costs and help simplify the process of scaling capacity in the region.
+These benefits lower operational costs and simplify the process of scaling capacity in the region.

 Natural Disaster Risk

-Overall Risk: Moderate (4.5/10) as of September 2025.
+Overall Risk: Moderate (4.5/10), as of January 2026.

 Key Natural Hazards: